-The Mardi Himal Trek is a 40 km/25 mile trek spanning 4-7 days, averaging 8-9 km and 4-7 hours a day.
-It features picturesque trails through moose forests of Rhododendron and oak.
+The Mardi Himal 7 days Trek is a 40 km/25-mile trek spanning 4-7 days, averaging 8-9 km and 4-7 hours a day.
+It features picturesque trails through moose forests of Rhododendrons and oak.
 The trek starts from Kande or Phedi, but Kande is recommended.
-Highlights include stunning views of the Annapurna Range and Fishtail Mountain, and the Mardi himal base camp at 4500m.
-Best time to go is from Sept-Nov or Mar-May, with clear skies and mild temperatures.
+Highlights include stunning views of the Annapurna Range and Fishtail Mountain and the Mardi Himal base camp at 4500m.
+The best time to go is from Sept-Nov or Mar-May, with clear skies and mild temperatures.
 Weather can vary, so pack accordingly.

 With our Experienced guides, we take you on a natural and off-the-beaten-path journey that will take you through lush forests and charming villages.
 The trek can be completed in 4 days, or you can take your time and extend it to 8 days, with ample tea houses and basic lodges along the way.
 The local people at every settlement are warm and welcoming, making this trek a true cultural experience.